 - Financial Metrics: Cost of Maintenance, Total Cost of Ownership, Downtime loss

-Why is MaintWiz the best choice for managing your Work Orders?
+Why is MaintWiz CMMS the best choice for managing your Work Orders?

-MaintWiz is a new age platform that helps you to digitize your maintenance operations and assist you in converting the routine maintenance transactions to management metrics.
+MaintWiz is a new age industry 4.0 CMMS software platform that helps you to digitize your maintenance operations and assist you in converting the routine maintenance transactions to management metrics.
 MaintWiz is offered as a Software-as-a-Service (SaaS) solution, with mobile enablement to facilitate data capture at the point of work by the operational staff.

-MaintWiz offers on a monthly subscription basis, and thus there is no upfront capital investment.
-Once you sign up, you can start using it on the same day to create work order software and setting up preventive maintenance schedules.
+MaintWiz Industry 4.0 CMMS is offered on a monthly subscription basis, and thus there is no upfront capital investment.
+Once you sign up, you can start using it on the same day to create maintenance work orders and set up preventative maintenance schedules.